michael2012z/BitBible/docs/README.md

 ### Mar 28, 2020
 - Implemented book sellection.
 Now you can choose version, book and chapters.
 - Integrated dictionary into BitBible.
 But the display effect is not good.
 Further improved is required.

+### Apr 4, 2020
+- Implemented Commentary window.
+- - Only MHCC version of commentary is supported.
+- - I tried to obtain commentary modules from Sword and convert them into OSIS XML's.
+But other commentary XML's failed to be parsed, there were error in them.
+MHCC is simply, so it was converted successfully, although I had to fix some mistakes in XML manually.